RIKEN-RCCS/lens3/doc/user-guide.md

 * Rich features are dropped.
 * Some locking in accessing Redis are omitted.
 Operations by the administrator tool might be sloppy.
-* A MC command is directly invoked at Api host to change a setting of a MinIO instance.
-A MC command was only invoked at Mux in v1.1.
+* MC commands are directly invoked at the Api host to change the setting of a MinIO instance.
+MC commands were only invoked at Mux in v1.1.